 One response could be that customers have to suck it up; the REA is able to charge you less for the service they provide because they are able to use this information about you to limit their uncertainty.
 Customers have to factor in the likelihood of leaks and stolen/sold/abused data in that cost/benefit calculation.

-But this doesn’t feel satisfactory to me, especially if we consider the possibility that people may be subject to cognitive biases causing them to reliably undervalue their privacy; others might not appreciate the long-term costs of giving away data which look harmless in the present but might put them at a serious disadvantage when that data is aggregated — particularly when many others are similarly surrendering their data.
+But this doesn’t feel satisfactory to me, especially if we consider the possibility that people may be subject to cognitive biases causing them to reliably undervalue their privacy; others might not appreciate the long-term costs of giving away data which look harmless in the present but might put them, or their friends and family, at a serious disadvantage when that data is aggregated — particularly when many others are similarly surrendering their data.